-I have so many people asking me how to make paleo bread or keto bread that actually tastes good.
+I have so many people asking me how to make keto bread that actually tastes good.
 There are already several delicious bread recipes on our website.
 But, one thing we didn’t have yet is a true white bread to use for sandwiches.

 Up until this point, I never had a recipe that really felt like an adequate replacement for white bread.
 This one does!